 Businesses rely on strategic and inventive accounting methods to stay profitable in competitive markets.
 There are a variety of cost accounting methods available to collect, analyze, and evaluate a company’s spending and investing habits, all of which inform management of how production processes can be streamlined and costs can be reduced.
-Of all the tools available to accountants and business managers, the activity-based costing (ABC) method is able to increase profitability by saving business time, money, and resources.
+Of all the tools available to accountants and business managers, the activity-based costing (ABC) method is able to increase profitability by saving the business time, money, and resources.

 ABC Compared to Traditional Methods

 Activity-based costing is an accounting method that assigns costs to products or services based on the activities and resources that make up the overhead of manufacturing a product or providing a service, whereas traditional methods allocate production costs based on specific factors, such as labor, materials, marketing and other sources of overhead.
 Activity-based costing is more logical and efficient for companies making customized products because overhead costs are not spread evenly across all products.
 For example, a low-volume product may necessitate minimum machine hours as well as multiple indirect costs and a high-volume product may require maximum machine hours with no indirect costs.
-If the overhead of both products is based solely on machine hours, as is usually the case with traditional costing methods, then the overhead costs of the low-volume product would not be accurate, which could result in the company suffering significant financial losses.
+If the overhead of both products is based solely on machine-hours, as is usually the case with traditional costing methods, then the overhead costs of the low-volume product would not be accurate, which could result in the company suffering significant financial losses.

 The Implementation Process

 Implementing the ABC method requires an investment of time and resources from management as well as focus and dedication from all members of an organization.
-It can be a complicated and detailed task, as every business activity must be broken down to its essential components.
+It can be a complicated and detailed task, as every business activity must be broken down into its essential components.

 - The first step is to identify the products for which costs need to be allocated.
 Companies may find it helpful to start with one product that is easily approachable from an ABC perspective in order to see if the method is beneficial before implementing ABC in all aspects of their business.